omznc/slashy/README.md

 ## Self-hosting with Docker

-You can self-host Slashy with Docker.
+Slashy was written with Docker in mind, and fully supports it - it even has its own health-check.
 You can find the Dockerfile in the repository if you'd like to build it yourself.
 It's also accessible on [Docker Hub](https://hub.docker.com/r/omznc/slashy).

+Slashy's Dockerfile comes in two flavors - PostgreSQL (`omznc/slashy:latest`) and MySQL (`omznc/slashy:mysql-latest`).

+The rest of this assumes you're using the default PostgreSQL version.
 You can run it using
 ```shell
 docker run omznc/slashy:latest